CrunchyData/pg_featureserv/hugo/content/usage/collections.md

 * `self` - the feature collection metadata
 * `alt` - the feature collection metadata as an HTML view
-* `items` - the feature collection items
+* `items` - the feature collection data items

 ## Describe Feature Collection metadata

 The path `/collections/{coll-name}` returns a JSON object describing the metadata for a feature collection.
-The `{coll-name}` is the schema-qualified name of the database table or view backing the feature collection.
+`{coll-name}` is the schema-qualified name of the database table or view backing the feature collection.

 #### Example